 Addis Ababa (Ethiopia), Colombo (Sri Lanka), Dhaka (Bangladesh), Dubai (UAE), Kathmandu (Nepal), Singapore

 GATE Common Offer Acceptance (COAP) is a common portal through which GATE qualified candidates will be able to apply for admissions into IITs.
 Firstly, the candidates will have to register with their obtained GATE scores and select their IITs of their choice.
 After reviewing, the admission offers from the applied IITs will be listed out in the GATE COAP portal.
 The candidates will be able to select their preference from the set of offers and proceed with the admission process.

-Registered candidates could submit the application form of GATE 2019 till October 3, 2018.
-GATE 2019 application form without late fee was available till September 23 and with late fee till October 1, 2018.
+GATE 2019 application form was available till September 23 and with late fee till October 1, 2018.
 The application form was released on August 31, 2018.
 The entire registration process had to be done through GATE Online Application Processing System (GOAPS).
-The facility of correction in GATE 2019 application form is now available.
+The facility of correction in GATE 2019 application form was also available.
 If a candidate failed to submit the application form by then, then he/she will not be allowed to attempt the examination.

 The given steps could be followed by the candidates to fill and submit the application form of GATE 2019